 The Wild things!
 Team of Directors

-Jennie founded Wild things! in 2003 motivated by her wanting to share her love of the natural world with others, in particular those that struggle with having access to the wild and wonderful places on their doorstep.
-Before working at Wild things!
-Jennie worked at the award winning charity Trees for Life, helping them to coordinate and lead many of their conservation work weeks.
+Jennie founded Wild things! in in 1998 whilst working at award winning reforestation charity Trees for Life.
+She was motivated by her wanting to share her love of the natural world with others, in particular those that struggle with having access to the wild and wonderful places on their doorstep due to lack of confidence, resources, or other social or environmental challenges.

 Jennie holds an MSc in Ethnobotany from Kent University and Kew Gardens, London, is a qualified Forest School Leader, a Bushcraft practitioner and has a Certificate in Biological Recording and Medical Herbalism.